 The Gospel Project write original material too, where can I hear some of that?

-Our latest single Heard You Call My Name, has just been released this July on iTunes
+Our current single Heard You Call My Name, is available on iTunes

 Yours for just 99c!

 Our debut album, On the Outside, is available from Tower Records, Road Records and Sound Cellar in Dublin, and at all of our live performances, as well as from CDBaby and iTunes: